brain-bzh/SilentCities/README.md

-Silent Cities Data preparation
+Silent Cities Data Download and Data Preparation reference --
---

 This repository includes python code related to the [Silent Cities Dataset](https://osf.io/h285u/).
 There are two parts:

 1. A Dataset Downloader script
 2. Code used for data preparation prior to publication.
-It is provided here for transparency and documentation
+It is provided here for transparency and documentation. **You do NOT need to run this code if you want to use the dataset.**

 Dataset Downloader
 --